 The College developed a comprehensive 10-year capital plan for improvements at all campuses in alignment with the College strategic plan.
 The 10-year capital plan has four identified funding sources.
 The funding strategy began with a five-year conservative spending plan to increase general funds prior to 2016.
 Then the community successfully passed a capital 10-year millage in 2016 and the same year was awarded an \$8.4M State of Michigan capital outlay grant.
 Finally the \$7.5M capital fund raising campaign was the tipping point to launching a massive campus transformation with construction beginning Spring 2018, along with the purchase of the Western Michigan University Southwest building (now named the Todd Center for Business, Education & Information Technology).
-The College master plan has continued to evolve and reflects the recent changes to our campus.
+The College master plan has continued to evolve and reflects the recent changes to our campus, including the opening of the new Welch Center for Wine & Viticulture.